HPAC/linnea/README.md

 Linnea requires Python 3.6 and can be installed with `pip install git+git://github.com/HPAC/linnea.git`.
 (Depending on your setup, you may have to use `pip3` instead of `pip`.)
 To uninstall Linnea, use `pip uninstall linnea`.
 This also removes the commandline tool.

-### Development installation
+### Development Installation

-If you intend to contribute to linnea, you can install linnea from local sources by running `pip install -e .` in your local development directory.
+If you intend to contribute to Linnea, you can install it from local sources by running `pip install -e .` in your local development directory.

 ## Overview